 Abilene MTA was the 2002 MTNA Local Association of the Year, under the leadership of Shirley Anderson, NCTM, and TMTA Best of State in 2009 under the leadership of Sharla Van Cleave, NCTM.

-Mrs. Van Cleave has been married to William (Ken) Van Cleave for 44 years and has two grown children, Steven (Vince) Van Cleave, and wife Sharon, and Laci Hall and husband Fletcher.
-She also has twin eleven year old grandsons Bryant and Brayden Hall.
+Mrs. Van Cleave has been married to William (Ken) Van Cleave for 47 years and has two grown children, Steven (Vince) Van Cleave, and wife Sharon, and Laci Noble and husband Myles.
+She also has 14 year old identical twin grandsons Bryant and Brayden Hall, and bonus grandsons Aubrey and Peyton Noble, 16, 15.

 About the Studio